 All planers use many small bolts to secure blades, and losing just one means you won’t be able to use your planer until you get a replacement from the manufacturer.
 Avoid unnecessary hassles and frustrations by using a rare earth magnet to hold all knife bolts together in one clump after you take them out.

 Before you go ahead and change blades that aren’t performing perfectly, take a look at something.
 You could save yourself time and money with this trick . . .
-Instead of removing blades that leave behind ridges, simply loosen the bolts on one blade, slide the blade sideways in whichever direction allows the most travel, then tighten the bolts again.
+Instead of removing blades that leave behind ridges on boards, simply loosen the bolts on one blade, slide the blade sideways in whichever direction allows the most travel, then tighten the bolts again.
 Replace the cover and plane some wood.
 Unless the raised ridges are wider than 1/16”, this small operation usually restores smooth planer performance for a while.
+You’ve essentially misaligned the nicks in the blades.
+The nicks used to line up (creating that long raised line of wood), but they don’t align any more so the ridge disappears.

 Most planer blades are made with oval-shaped bolt holes for just this purpose.
 They allow blades to be moved sideways a bit before retightening the bolts, eliminating the alignment of nicks in the blade that caused the raised ridges in the first place.
 This operation won’t make dull blades sharp, but it will reduce the amount of sanding you need to complete later on planed pieces of wood with ridges.